-MAYOR ANNOUNCES THAT EDGEWATER WILL NOT BE SIGNING USDA CONTRACT TO KILL GEESE
+MAYOR ANNOUNCES THAT EDGEWATER, NJ WILL NOT BE SIGNING USDA CONTRACT TO KILL GEESE

 Despite signing an earlier contract with USDA to round up and kill Canada geese, last July Edgewater’s Mayor Michael McPartland claimed that the town was going to use nonlethal methods.
 Since August, APLNJ volunteer Jim Mazzone has attended each town meeting to monitor Edgewater’s goose plans and to hold the mayor to his statement.
 A few days ago Jim reported that the Mayor McPartland told the public that Edgewater had not renewed the USDA contract and that it plans to pursue nonlethal strategies.
 Bergen Record Article(July 18, 2016) Excerpt: